View Paul Becker's Obituary on Belleville.com and share memories

 |

-BECKER- Paul W. Becker, 96, of Belleville, IL, born Friday, October 12, 1923, in Belleville, IL, died Thursday, February 20, 2020 at Bethesda Southgate in Saint Louis, MO.
-Visitation from 4:00 - 8:00 pm Friday, February 28, 2020 at Kurrus Funeral Home in Belleville, IL.
-Mass of Christian burial will be held at 11:00 am Saturday, February 29, 2020 at St. Mary Catholic Church-Belleville, with Father Christopher Anyanwu and Msgr.
-Bill McGhee officiating Interment will follow at Green Mount Catholic Cemetery, Belleville, IL.
+Paul Becker Paul W. Becker, 96, of Belleville, IL was born Friday, October 12, 1923, in Belleville, IL and died Thursday, February 20, 2020, at Bethesda Southgate in Saint Louis, MO.
+Paul was a retired machinist who worked for Cerro for 40 years.
+He was a member of St. Mary's Catholic Church in Belleville, IL, St. Clair Amateur Radio Club, and VFW.
+He was a Veteran of World War II, serving in the U.S. Navy as a SeaBee in the Pacific.
+He was preceded in death by his wife, Amanda, nee Schuetz, Becker; daughter, Deborah L. Kenney; parents, John and Elizabeth, nee Heidenreich, Becker; 11 brothers & sisters.
+Surviving are his son, Kenneth (Nancy) Becker of Saint Louis, MO; sister, Georgia Keel of Cuba, MO; grandchildren, Aaron Kenney, Brian Becker, Glennon (Kim) Becker, Christopher (Jenny) Becker, Kevin (Jamie) Becker; 8 great-grandchildren.
+Condolences may be expressed online at www.kurrusfh.com.
+Memorials may be made to The Rose Foundation (Cystic Fibrosis).
+Visitation: Visitation from 4:00 - 8:00 pm Friday, February 28, 2020, at Kurrus Funeral Home in Belleville, IL.
+Funeral: Funeral procession will leave on Saturday, February 29, 2020, at 10:30 am from Kurrus Funeral Home for a 11:00 am Mass of Christian Burial at St. Mary's Catholic Church in Belleville, IL, with Father Christopher Anyanwu and Msgr.
+Bill McGhee officiating.
+Interment will follow at Green Mount Catholic Cemetery, Belleville, IL.